top of page

 AboutUs

-We are passionate about sharing the joy we experience in flamenco with people of all backgrounds and ages all over the country and are constantly exploring new approaches to how we watch, listen to and dance flamenco.
+We understand flamenco as an energetic and poetic language; a tool for self expression that embraces the individual as well as the collective.
+We are passionate about sharing the joy we experience in this artform and are constantly exploring new approaches to how we watch, listen to and dance flamenco.

 Company